mohammadFeiz/aio-input/README.md

 ```
 ![alt text](/images/form2.png)

-### Inputs Prop
+### node Prop
-The inputs prop is the main configuration object for defining the layout and properties of the form inputs.
+The node prop is the main configuration object for defining the layout and properties of the form inputs.
 It consists of an array of nodes, each representing a group of input fields or custom content.
 The structure of each node determines its placement and arrangement within the form.

 Node Structure
 Each node in the inputs configuration object represents a group of input fields or custom content to be displayed within the form.
 Nodes can be organized horizontally or vertically using the row and column properties, respectively.